70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Accademia Gallery in Florence is a world-renowned museum that houses some of the most famous artworks in history.
 The museum was founded in 1784 by the Grand Duke of Tuscany, Leopold II, as a teaching academy for artists.
 Today, it is home to some of the greatest masterpieces of the Italian Renaissance, including Michelangelo’s David.

 The museum is a must-visit for art lovers, and its most famous artwork, the 17-foot-tall David sculpture, is a sight to behold.
-Visitors can also enjoy other works by Michelangelo, including the unfinished Slaves, the Florentine Pietà, and Saint Matthew.
+You can also enjoy other works by Michelangelo, including the unfinished Slaves, the Florentine Pietà, and Saint Matthew.

 The museum’s extensive collection of Renaissance paintings includes works by Botticelli, Uccello, and Ghirlandaio.

-In addition to the incredible art, visitors can also take in the beautiful architecture of the museum building, which was initially built in the 14th century as a convent.
-The Accademia Gallery is a UNESCO World Heritage site, and visitors can see why with its breathtaking collection of art and stunning architecture.
+In addition to the incredible art, take in the beautiful architecture of the museum building, which was initially built in the 14th century as a convent.

 David Statue, Florence